huzaimm01/DockE/instructions.md

 -Done!
 Now, pressing Ctrl+Shift+. will open the dock.
 It will close (hide) to the tool tray.

--You can also run it in VS (NOT VSCode) if you want to but like why would you do that
+You can also run it in VS (NOT VSCode) if you want to but like why would you do that
 ---